Odette Dynasty O’Hara

 Sabrina: Right.

-Michael: And so that it’s a double-edged sword like I’m glad I can have these conversations and open now with kids who are going to school to study it like, I was buying heels in the back of a Goodwill like in sneaking out the back door with them.
+Michael: And so, that… it’s, it’s a double-edged sword.
+Like, I’ll… I’m glad I can have these conversations in open now with kids who are going to school to study it, like… I was buying heels in the back of a Goodwill, like, in… sneaking out the back door with them.

-Michael: Out of fear persecution and now it’s we can talk about it so I love that.
+Michael: Like, oh… out of fear persecution.
+And now, it’s… we can talk about it.
+So, I love that.
 I just wish there was more diversity in what’s expected of us.

 Sabrina: Yeah.

-Michael: There’s no– there’s no competition besides for you to you.
+Michael: Yeah.
+There’s no… there’s no competition besides for you to you.
+Period.

-Sabrina: Yeah ’cause at the end of the day you are doing it for you and yeah.
+Sabrina: Yeah.
+‘Cause at the end of the day, you are doing it for you and….

 Michael: Exactly.

-Sabrina: Yep.
-If you could change one thing about drag, the drag scene, or the drag community what would it be and why?
+Sabrina: Yeah.
+If you could change one thing about drag, the drag scene or the drag community what would it be and why?

 Michael: It was just that.

-Michael: Well you can’t change anything without changing an entire species of man.
-It–I think one of the biggest things is that I do not want to be a woman, like that–that’s–that’s one of the biggest things when I talk to or meet people who’ve never met a queen or entertainer for the first time and they’re meeting me and they’re like, “So do you like being a woman?”
-Like, oh God, no. This is expensive and this is like– this is time consuming.
-I would much rather be on my couch with a bag of chips right now.
-Like curled up watching some scary movie with my dog like, that– that’s me and so.
+Michael: It… I think one of the biggest things is that I do not want to be a woman.
+Like, that… that’s, that’s one of the biggest things when I talk to or meet people who’ve never met a queen or entertainer for the first time, and they’re meeting me, and they’re like, “So, do you like being a woman?”
+Like, oh God, no. This is expensive, and this is… like, this is time-consuming.

-Sabrina: I don’t like being a woman either if that helps.
+Sabrina: Right.
+I don’t like being a woman either, if it helps.

-Michael: You’re welcome.
-I’m happy to be able to wash it off for you.
-So it’s–it’s one of those things of like I–I wish people, when they– when they look at an entertainer, they see the person.
-I wish that people would see the entertainer.
+Michael: I’m happy to be able to wash it off for you.
+So, it’s, it’s one of those things, like, I, I wish people, when they… when they look at an entertainer, they see the, the person.
+I, I wish that people would see the entertainer…

 Sabrina: Right.